jackonshiundu/java/README.md

 "in A" would be printed by the constructor of class A (assuming it exists).
 "in B" is printed by the default constructor of class B.
 "in B 4" is printed by the parameterized constructor of class B.

+# Poly.java

+This Java program demonstrates the concept of runtime polymorphism (also known as late binding or dynamic method dispatch) in Object-Oriented Programming (OOP).
+The program defines three classes, A, B, and C, where B and C are subclasses of A. The show() method is overridden in both the B and C classes.
+The behavior of the show() method is determined at runtime based on the object that is instantiated, showcasing runtime polymorphism.

+Key Concepts:
+Polymorphism: In object-oriented programming, polymorphism refers to the ability of an object to take on many forms.
+Specifically, it allows methods to be called on objects of different classes, with each class implementing the method in its own way.

+Polymorphism is mainly of two types:

+Compile-time Polymorphism (Method Overloading): The method to be called is determined at compile time.
+Runtime Polymorphism (Method Overriding): The method to be called is determined at runtime.
+In this program, runtime polymorphism is demonstrated using method overriding, where the version of the show() method that is called depends on the actual object that is instantiated at runtime.

+Code Breakdown

+1. Class A (Parent Class)
+    class A {
+    public void show() {
+    System.out.println("This is A");
+    }
+    }
+    The show() method is defined in class A to print "This is A".
+    This class acts as the base class for both B and C. 2.
+Class B (Child Class of A) java
+    Copy
+    class B extends A {
+    public void show() {
+    System.out.println("This is B");
+    }
+    }
+    Class B overrides the show() method of class A. When the show() method is called on an instance of class B, it prints "This is B".
+2. Class C (Child Class of A)

+    class C extends A {
+    public void show() {
+    System.out.println("This is C");
+    }
+    }
+    Similar to class B, class C also overrides the show() method of class A. When the show() method is called on an instance of class C, it prints "This is C".

+3. Poly (Main Class)

+    public class Poly {
+    public static void main(String[] args) {
+    // This demonstrates runtime polymorphism, where the method to be called
+    // is determined at runtime based on the object's actual type.

+          A obj = new A(); // obj is an instance of A obj.show(); // This will call A's show() method

+          obj = new B(); // obj is now an instance of B obj.show(); // This will call B's overridden show() method

+          obj = new C(); // obj is now an instance of C obj.show(); // This will call C's overridden show() method

+    }
+    }
+    In the main method, a reference variable obj of type A is used to hold objects of A, B, and C.
+    At runtime, the appropriate show() method is called based on the type of the object obj is referring to.
+    Key Concept: Runtime Polymorphism
+    Runtime Polymorphism occurs when the method to be called is determined at runtime based on the type of the object.
+This is achieved through method overriding.

+In this program:

+At first, obj is of type A, so calling obj.show() invokes the show() method of class A.
+Then, obj is reassigned to an instance of class B, so obj.show() invokes the overridden show() method in class B.
+Finally, obj is reassigned to an instance of class C, so obj.show() invokes the overridden show() method in class C.
+This behavior is dynamic, as it is determined based on the actual object type that the reference variable obj is pointing to at runtime.

+Expected Output

+This is A
+This is B
+This is C